Naoki-Noto/P7-20240809/README.md

 # Setup and Usage
 **1. For using molecular generator**

-To set up the environment for using the molecular generator, please execute the following command using the ReL.yml file located in the Environment folder.
+To set up the environment for using the molecular generator, please execute the following command using the `ReL.yml` file located in the Environment folder.
+If some packages are not installed successfully, please refer to the `ReL.yml` file and install the missing packages manually using `pip`.
 ```bash
 conda env create -n new_env -f ReL.yml
 conda activate new_env